jimburton/CI505/labs/DEV.md

 	  :ensure t)
   (push 'company-ghci company-backends)
   (add-hook 'haskell-mode-hook 'company-mode)
+  ;; turn off some noisy defaults
+  (setq lsp-ui-sideline-show-code-actions nil
+        lsp-ui-doc-show-with-cursor nil)
-  (global-set-key (kbd "s-l i") 'lsp-ui-imenu) (global-set-key (kbd "s-l .") 'completion-at-point)
+  ;; a few handy keybindings.
+These should only be set in the lsp keymap ;; but I can't get that working atm :-/ (global-set-key (kbd "s-l i") 'lsp-ui-imenu) (global-set-key (kbd "s-l d") 'lsp-ui-doc-show) (global-set-key (kbd "s-l q") 'lsp-ui-doc-hide) (global-set-key (kbd "s-l .") 'completion-at-point)
   ```
   If all of this is working then you can now open a Haskell file in emacs and